marcorentap/asm-etudes/README.md

 # asm-etudes
 Practice reading assembly code from short and sweet C programs.

-C files in `src/` are compiled into their respective ISA folders.
+C files in `src/` are compiled into the ISA folders.
 For example, `src/strop.c` gets compiled into `rv32i/strop.s` and `x86-64/strop.s`

 Only rv32i and x86-64 are supported for now.